thekaigonzalez/RCBash/README.md

  along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# RCBash
+# RC

-RCBash is a UNIX-based platform command processor.
+RC is a toolchain containing many language experiments and implementations.

 ## Meaning